shanep-web/shanep-web.github.io/_lessons/lesson20.md

 You need to demo the following:

-- Show the completed page that you built
 - Show your completed Lambda function on AWS
+- Show your simple web page that invokes the function

 ## Task 6 - Complete the Retrospective (5pts)